josephwkania/radio_transients/README.md

 Get with
 `singularity pull shub://josephwkania/radio_transients`

-*One of FETCH's dependecies causes PRESTO's Python scripts to fail.
+*One of FETCH's dependencies causes PRESTO's Python scripts to fail.
-This necessiated putting them in different enviroments.
+This necessitated putting them in different environments.
-Everything exept for PRESTO is in `RT`, which is loaded by default.
+Everything except for PRESTO is in `RT`, which is loaded by default.
 PRESTO is in `PE`, in the shell you can activate this with `conda activate PE`.
-If you need access outside the container, you should use radio_transients:cpu, which has RPESTO in the default enviroment.
+If you need access outside the container, you should use radio_transients:cpu, which has PRESTO in the default environment.

 ### radio_transients_cpu
 Contains CPU based programs